 Spending a day at the beach is a great way to stay active, have fun and make happy memories.
 It’s the epitome of summertime.

 Unfortunately, no swim day is without its risks.
-Whether you’re at a sandy beach or a refreshing pool, there are things you can do — both proactively and in the moment — to ensure all swimmers stay safe.
+Whether you’re at a sandy beach or a refreshing pool, there are things you can do — both proactively and, currently, to ensure all swimmers stay safe.
 The key is to make safety an ongoing topic of communication with your family, not a one-and-done conversation.

 Table of Contents

 - Water Safety: How to Prepare

 Before heading out for a vacation full of fun in the sun, make sure everyone knows how to stay safe and exactly what to do in case of an emergency.
 Once kids are empowered with safety knowledge and preparedness skills, your whole family can enjoy worry-free water fun.

 Drowning Statistics and Facts

 Be aware of the prevalence and risk factors of drowning so that you can recognize unsafe situations and help keep swimmers of all ages safe.
 Below are some key drowning statistics to know this summer:

 - Drowning is the 3rd most common cause of accidental injury death. (source)